Worried about Vitamin D deficiency or seasonal affective disorder? Looking for a cheaper alternative to the Sperti sun lamp?

 I live in Michigan, so for several months of the year, the sun is too low for vitamin D production.

 Why not use the Sperti lamp?
-Well, this DIY lamp is cheaper, more powerful, and safer.
+Well, this DIY lamp is cheaper, emits more UVB, and it appears safer.

 Explaining the UVB to UVI Ratio